tic-ull/func_redis/README.md

 ; connection time out when connecting to the server
 ; if not defined, use a default of 5 seconds timeout=3

+; send a BGSAVE on connection close/module unload
+; if not defined, use a default of false bgsave=false
 ```